SheFu99/vba_excell_parser/README_ENG.md

 Depending on the macro, output is usually written to **Column C**.

-## Notes and limitations

-* The repository currently has **no real README content**, so users must rely on source code to understand behavior.
-* Some macro names do not match the actual output column.
-* The files in the repository appear without standard VBA export extensions like `.bas`, which may make importing less convenient.
 * Regex logic uses `VBScript.RegExp`, so regex syntax follows the VBScript regular expression engine. ([GitHub][1])

-## Recommended improvements for the repository

-1. Rename files with `.bas` extension.
-2. Add a proper README.
-3. Make macro names match actual output columns.
-4. Standardize output columns across all modules.
-5. Add sample input/output screenshots.
-6. Add one “master” macro that lets the user choose the desired operation from a menu.

 ## Quick start example